 Got an app?
 Want more people to use it?
 Then this is the campaign for you.

-This campaign puts a direct install link on your tweets so the prospects you’re targeting can quickly and easily install the app at the touch of a finger.
+This campaign puts a direct install link on your Tweets so that the prospects you’re targeting can quickly and easily install the app at the touch of a finger.

 The great thing about these ads is that you’re not going to waste money through dumb folks on desktop computers clicking the install button.
 These ads are only displayed to Twitter users on mobile.

 Twitter will promote your videos to targeted customers.
 What’s key to note here is how they charge.
-According to their info page, they consider “a chargeable view as 3 seconds of playback in 100% view in the timeline, or a click to watch in fullscreen/unmute — whichever comes first.”
+According to this Twitter info page:

 Of course, video is well known as being an incredibly engaging and successful form of content.
 However, you’ll need to keep an eye on whether that three-second rule is ruining your campaign budget.